 Ghost of Tsushima's main character is Jin Sakai

 To tell a good samurai story, you first need a good samurai.
-Protagonist Jin Sakai is one of the last line of defenses against the Mongol hordes that are invading Tsushima - but fortunately, he's got katana skills befitting a one-man army.
+Protagonist Jin Sakai is one of the last line of defences against the Mongol hordes that are invading Tsushima - but fortunately, he's got katana skills befitting a one-man army.
 Rather than some ornate armor, Jin prefers to wear a straw raincoat to better insulate himself from the rain and winds.
 His red attire mirrors the red leaves that swirl and drift around the island (and feature prominently in the gameplay trailer).

 Of course, Jin can't possibly fight off the Mongol army on his own.
 He has to gather allies - like Masako, the skilled archer who features prominently in the gameplay debut.
 Her allegiance with Jin goes south when he protects the monk that she wants revenge on, resulting in a duel even as the enemy forces approach.
 Clearly, recruiting the people of Tsushima to fight by your side won't be easy - but it's ultimately necessary.